History of Patna: The Mughals

 The Mughal period was a period of unremarkable provincial administration from Delhi.
 The most remarkable period of these times was under Sher Shah or Sher Shah Suri.
 Sher Shah Suri hailed from Sasaram, about 160 km south-west of Patna and revived Patna in the middle of the 16th century.
 On his return from one of the expeditions, while standing by the Ganges, he visualised a fort and a town.
 Sher Shah's fort in Patna does not survive, but the mosque built by Sher Shah in 1545 survives.
 It is built in Afghan architectural style.
 There are numerous tombs inside.

 The earliest mosque in Patna is dated 1489 and is built by Alauddin Hussani Shah, one of the Bengal rulers.
 Local people call it the Begu Hajjam's mosque in honour of a barber who got it repaired in 1646.

 Mughal emperor Akbar came to Patna in 1574 to crush the Afghan Chief Daud Khan.
 Akbar's Secretary of State and author of Ain-i-Akbari refers to Patna as a flourishing centre for paper, stone and glass industries.
 He also refers to the high quality of numerous strains of rice grown in Patna that is famous as Patna rice in Europe.

+In 1610, during the reign of Jahangir, a lower-class uprising occurred in the city led by a man pretending to be Jahangir's son Khusrau Mirza.
+The rebellious population took control of the town for a week before being defeated and executed by the Mughal army.

 The Jagirdar of Mohrampur ruled over the city of Patna.
 Patna was the most important city in the eastern part of India after Burdwan and served as the capital of Bihar Subah.
 Mughal Emperor Aurangzeb acceded to the request of his favourite grandson Prince Muhamad Azim to rename Patna as Azimabad, in 1704 while Azim was in Patna as the subedar.
 However, other than the name, very little changed during this period.